Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: System Model and Problem Formulation

 where $\hat r_{k,q} = \|\bm{u}_k-\bm{c}_q\|_2$ is the scatterer-user distance, and $\chi_q\sim\mathcal{U}[0,2\pi)$ denotes an independent random phase.
 Accordingly, the total coefficient from element $(b,m)$ to user $k$ is given by

 and the per-AP channel vector is expressed as

 \begin{remark}[Element-wise orientation vs. UPA pose control] In this work, we focus on element-wise RA orientation control while keeping the UPA pose matrices $\{\bm{R}_b\}_{b=1}^B$ fixed across the network deployment.
 Under this assumption, the antenna orientations affect the channel only through the directional gain terms $G(\epsilon)$ in \eqref{eq:RA_pattern}, while the path lengths and associated phase shifts are governed by the static array and user/scatterer locations.
-Allowing the UPA poses $\{\bm{R}_b\}_{b=1}^B$ themselves to be reconfigurable would simultaneously change both the element positions and the array boresights, leading to joint variations in path-lengths, phases, and power patterns.
+This modeling provides finer-grained flexibility than UPA-wise rotation, since different elements can adjust their boresights to serve users in different spatial directions, but it may also incur higher implementation and calibration complexity.
+On the other hand, allowing the UPA poses $\{\bm{R}_b\}_{b=1}^B$ themselves to be reconfigurable would simultaneously change both the element positions and the array boresights, leading to joint variations in path-lengths, phases, and power patterns.
 Such a fully pose-adaptive architecture entails a more involved system model and is left for future work. \end{remark}